Jackie MacDonald

-Jacqueline ("Jackie") MacDonald (born October 12, 1932) is a former Canadian track and field athlete.
+Jacqueline MacDonald (October 12, 1932 – June 25, 2026) was a Canadian track and field athlete.

 MacDonald competed in the 1956 Summer Olympics and placed 10th in the shot put and 19th in the discus throw.
-She won a silver medal in the shot at the 1954 British Empire and Commonwealth Games, was 5th in the discus at the 1955 Pan American Games, 6th in the shot at the 1957 World Youth Games in Moscow, and won a bronze medal in the shot at the 1958 British Empire and Commonwealth Games (competing as Jackie Gelling).
+She won a silver medal in the shot at the 1954 British Empire and Commonwealth Games, was fifth in the discus at the 1955 Pan American Games, sixth in the shot at the 1957 World Youth Games in Moscow, and, under her married name of Jackie Gelling, won a bronze medal in the shot at the 1958 British Empire and Commonwealth Games.

 The early years

 Toronto high schools in the late 1940s limited girls sports to watered down volleyball and basketball, no track and field or other sports, and no inter high school competition.
 At 15, frustrated with girl's rules basketball, MacDonald joined a Toronto city league basketball team, setting a record of 38 points in one game.
 Her team won junior city, provincial and national championships.
 In the 1953 Ontario Intermediate B Championships she scored 35 points in one game, 10 more than the entire opposing team from Sudbury.
 She also started swimming competitively and won the Ontario Junior Diving Championship in 1948.

 In 1953, at age 20, she approached Lloyd Percival to coach her in shot put and discus.
 This led to MacDonald winning the Canadian Championship in the shot in her first year of competition.
 Percival also introduced her to weight training for strength, which was innovative for women athletes in the 1950s.
 This drew a lot of international media attention.